Mulch Calculator

 - What type of mulch is best?

-- Shredded hardwood bark is the most versatile — it stays in place, decomposes slowly, and looks tidy.
+- Shredded hardwood bark is the most versatile.
+It stays in place, decomposes slowly, and looks tidy.
 Pine straw works well around acid-loving plants.
 Cedar and cypress resist insects and decompose more slowly.
 Avoid dyed rubber mulch near edible plants.

 - Should I remove old mulch before adding new?